Aadichimote/Tic-tac-toe/README.md

 #Tic Tac Toe Game
 Introduction
-This is a simple implementation of the classic Tic Tac Toe game built using [insert technologies/frameworks here].
+This is a simple implementation of the classic Tic Tac Toe game built using HTML,CSS,JAVASCRIPT.
 The game allows two players to take turns marking the spaces in a 3x3 grid with "X" or "O" until one player wins or the game ends in a draw.

 Features
 Interactive Gameplay: Players can make their moves by clicking on the grid.